SchemataCode/Schemata/README.md

 ## Motivation

 Schemata was created because many of the existing formats for XML schema are verbose.
 Among these is XSD.
-The XSD format, while flexible, requires a lot of mark-up (because it is an XML format) and is difficult to read.
+XSD, while flexible, requires a lot of mark-up (because it is an XML format) and is difficult to read.
 XSD files can easily become very large, and very disordered.
 This makes them difficult and tedious to maintain.

 The Schemata format uses minimal, intuitive mark-up, making it easy to read and maintain.
 This is particularly useful when creating and maintaining schemas for multiple complex formats.